Work collaboration startup Notion Labs cozies up to Silicon Valley’s top accelerators – TechCrunch

 Notion has north of 1 million users and has attracted thousands of young startups to its platform, which combines notes, wikis and databases into a versatile tool that can help small teams cut down on the number of enterprise software subscriptions they’re paying for.
 Notion charges startups $8 per employee (when billed annually) to use the service.

-Over half of the startups from Y Combinator’s most recent batch are Notion customers, the company tells TechCrunch, and the startup seems intent to accelerate their adoption among small teams.
-They have approached and partnered with dozens of accelerators around the globe including Y Combinator, 500 Startups and TechStars to bring their portfolio startups onto Notion’s platform, offering admitted startups $1,000 in free services each.
+More than half of the startups from Y Combinator’s most recent batch are Notion customers, the company tells TechCrunch, and the startup seems intent to accelerate their adoption among small teams.
+They have approached and partnered with dozens of accelerators around the globe, including Y Combinator, 500 Startups and Techstars, to bring their portfolio startups onto Notion’s platform, offering admitted startups $1,000 in free services each.

 The new program is part of the company’s efforts to embed their platform as an “operating system” for startups early-on and then scale as their customers do.